- 04 Aug 2011

 A Dynamic Perspective on Ambidexterity: Structural Differentiation and Boundary Activities

-Executive Summary — Firms renew themselves by exploring new business models even as they exploit existing ones.
+Overview — Firms renew themselves by exploring new business models even as they exploit existing ones.
 But to conduct "explore and exploit" simultaneously, organizations must reconcile associated internal tensions and conflicting demands.
 Sebastian Raisch and Michael L. Tushman explore the shifting nature of differentiation and integration in organizations attempting to explore and exploit.
 Key concepts include:

 - Whereas exploration is related to flexibility, decentralization, and loose cultures, exploitation is associated with efficiency, centralization, and tight cultures.